-- This makes it likely that reporters will actually cover the President if he is nicer to them (although reporters will deny this).
-If you aren't nice to the President, you won't get access to him, and perhaps fly with him on Air Force One. - Some businesses ban gifts to managers and employees or gifts from outside contractors.
-If you received a gift, you feel obligated to reciprocate with favors or contracts.
+- If the President is nice to reporters, reporters are more likely to be nice (less critical) of the President (although reporters will deny this).
+If you are nice to the President, you are more likely to fly with him on Air Force One and have access to him. - Some businesses ban gifts to managers and employees or gifts from outside contractors.
+If you received a gift, you can feel obligated to reciprocate with favors or contracts.